rehierl/node-tree-outliner/3-0-2-sxn-relation.md

 The above definitions only allow to state if section `s`, that already contains node `n`, is strictly related to node `n`, or if node `n` strictly belongs to section `s`.
-This means, that in order to make such a statement, the relationship between a section and its nodes must already exist.
+This means that, in order to make such a statement, the relationship between a section and its nodes must already exist.

 * Why are nodes `n,x,y in N` related to sections `s,t in S`?